junxit/us-congress-bills-112/metadata.md

 - 2012-03-22 — Roll call votes on amendments in Senate: Amendment SA 1884 agreed to in Senate by Yea-Nay Vote.
 64 - 35.
 Record Vote Number: 54.
 - 2012-03-22 — Senate amendment agreed to: Amendment SA 1884 agreed to in Senate by Yea-Nay Vote.
 64 - 35.
 Record Vote Number: 54.
 - 2012-03-22 — Senate amendment not agreed to: Amendment SA 1931 not agreed to in Senate by Voice Vote.
+- 2012-03-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2012-03-27 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+3606.
+- 2012-03-27 — Message on Senate action sent to the House.
+- 2012-03-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-27 — Mr. Bachus moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H1586-1593, H1597-1598)
+- 2012-03-27 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 380 - 41 (Roll no. 132). (text as House agreed to Senate amendment: CR H1586-1588)
+- 2012-03-27 — Presented to President.
+- 2012-03-27 — Presented to President.
+- 2012-03-27 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 380 - 41 (Roll no. 132).(text as House agreed to Senate amendment: CR H1586-1588)
+- 2012-04-05 — Became Public Law No: 112-106.
+- 2012-04-05 — Became Public Law No: 112-106.
+- 2012-04-05 — Signed by President.
+- 2012-04-05 — Signed by President.